How does Cornwall Cricket work?

 The Board of Directors meet eight times per year (2 General Meetings & 6 Board Meetings) with its meetings interspersed by committee meetings (6) attended by representatives of the other bodies that run, as examples, all recreational cricket and representative cricket played in the county.

-For any questions about the Board, please contact its Managing Director, Joe Skinner on [email protected].
-The chair is Anita George.
+For any questions about the Board, please contact its CEO, Joe Skinner.
+The Chair of the Board is Derek Law.

 Member Organisations